 First-class bus?
 Oh sure, friends said when we told them we’d be traveling between Mexico’s colonial towns in first-class buses.

 Turns out we needn’t have worried.
-The first-class buses really are, well, first class.
+The first-class buses in Mexico really are, well, first class!

-The seat rows are configured as 2-1, with the aisle running between the two seats on one side and the single seat on the other.
-Plushly covered in royal-blue, velvet-like fabric (fresh and clean), these big fat seats recline a good huge distance back.
-A cushioned leg rest can be extended for your feet and legs.
+The seat rows were configured as 2-1, with the aisle running between the two seats on one side and the single seat on the other.
+Plushly covered in royal-blue, velvet-like fabric (fresh and clean), these big fat seats reclined a good huge distance back.
+A cushioned leg rest could be extended for your feet and legs.